 - 2 garlic cloves minced

-- 1 tbsp flour or corn starch if gluten-free
+- 1 tablespoon all-purpose flour or corn starch if gluten-free

 - 3 tomatoes diced

-- 1 tbsp soy sauce reduced-sodium (or tamari if gluten-free)
+- 1 tablespoon soy sauce reduced-sodium (or tamari if gluten-free)

 - Heat oil in a medium pan.